 The right kind of relationships is supposed to let you be independent and supportive but not controlling.
 Take control of the relationships you have and be a step closer to being happy.

-4. Control your physical health
+4. Take charge of your physical health

 How you feel physically correlates with your happiness levels.
 If you feel lousy all the time, chances are you will be moody, grouchy, with no energy and all this deprives you of happiness.
 Your physical health is within your control and you can take charge of it to improve how you feel and increase your happiness levels.